shrenikc/cleaningdataproject/README.md

 * CodeBook.md - This file contains list of all variables

-* tidydata.csv - This file contains merged training and test data.
+* tidydata.txt - This file contains merged training and test data.
 It contains subjectid, activity labels, mean data and standard deviations